RaymonddC/mitu/PITCH.md

 ### Opening (15 seconds)

-> "Hi, I'm [Your Name] and I built the **MNEE Autonomous Payroll Agent**—a fully autonomous system that eliminates manual payroll processing using 100% MNEE-native technology."
+> "Hi, I'm [Your Name] and I built the **MNEE Autonomous Payroll Agent**—a fully autonomous system that eliminates manual payroll processing using Ethereum blockchain and the MNEE ERC-20 stablecoin."

 ### The Problem (20 seconds)